RabbyHub/RabbyDesktop/src/renderer/changeLogs/currentVersion.md

 #### Features

-- Supported "GasAccount" feature - Deposit USDT/USDC to pay for gas fees on all chains
-- Supported batch revoking approvals when using Ledger
+- Supported signing message when using a Safe address